|Frequently Asked Questions|

 Yes.
 We've spent a lot of time with our attorneys and this process has been thoroughly vetted.
 Few business owners and authorized representatives realize that they have the right to share their subjective opinion on what took place when dealing with a customer, as well as the customer's behavior, just as customers have the right to review businesses, as they are exercising their right to Free Speech, provided to them by the First Amendment.

-Why do you only require a username, password and email address for membership?
+Why do you only require a username, password, name and email address for membership, but not require business name, address, etc.?

 Should I only review recent customers?